pramodsankarl/angular-rename-directive/README.md

 ```

 However note that this is rarely applicable if one follows proper semantics in naming the directives and using proper restriction `E`.
 For any directive containing template should be only declared as element restricted(`E`).
-Andgular 1.5 component promotes this standard.
+Angular 1.5 `.component(` construct promotes this standard.